 1 May 2018, by Steve Robinson

 Hypertension is endemic in the UK.
-The scale of the numbers involved is breathtaking: over 9.5 million people are on GPs’ high blood pressure registers
+The scale of the numbers involved is breathtaking: over 9.5 million people are on GPs’ high blood pressure registers1.

 That means one person in every 10 in the UK lives with undetected hypertension.
 In England, that’s 5.7 million people walking around without a diagnosis, with hundreds of thousands more across Scotland, Wales and Northern Ireland (more precise estimates on how many aren’t routinely available in the devolved nations).

 This matters because high BP is associated with at least half of all heart attacks and strokes.
-And it’s a major risk factor for chronic kidney disease, heart failure and cognitive decline
+And it’s a major risk factor for chronic kidney disease, heart failure and cognitive decline3.

 So how can you help?
 The BHF has many professional resources to help you better identify, test, diagnose and manage patients in your area.

-resource – recently updated with the latest data for England – charts the potential for better detection and management across all 195 CCGs in England.
-BP: How can we do better?
+Our BP: How can we do better? resource – recently updated with the latest data for England – charts the potential for better detection and management across all 195 CCGs in England.

-a series of videos to explore the huge impact a blood pressure diagnosis – or a missed one – can have on someone’s life, and why timely detection and management are so important.
+We recently commissioned a series of videos to explore the huge impact a blood pressure diagnosis – or a missed one – can have on someone’s life, and why timely detection and management are so important.
 You can view one of these videos below.
-VIDEO

 Detecting high BP is but one step.
 One in three patients with a diagnosis still aren’t treated to target, and remain at elevated risk of cardiac events and other comorbidities.